 In liquids, commercially available instruments can detect nanoparticles down to the 3 nm limit.
 However, most of the techniques to measure nanoparticles in liquids imply complicated sample preparation for analysis.

 Electron microscopy is the usual method to study particle size, shape and structure in liquids and can currently detect particles below 10 nm.
 When equipped with a specific spectrometer, chemical composition can also be determined, at least for large nanoparticles.
 More...

 7.2 How can exposure to airborne nanoparticles be assessed?

-There is no clear opinion on which parameter(s) should be measured as a most appropriate measure of assessing exposure (mass/number/surface area).
-There is inadequate portable instrumentation for nanoparticles exposure available.
-New sampling techniques and strategies for exposure assessment at workplace and environment should be elaborated.
-The possibility of establishing of Occupational Exposure Limits for chemicals in the form of nanoparticles should be considered.
+There is no clear opinion on which parameter(s) – mass, number of particles and/or surface area – should be measured as a most appropriate measure of assessing exposure.
+The available portable instrumentation for nanoparticle exposure is inadequate and new sampling techniques and strategies for assessing exposure at the workplace and in the environment should be elaborated.
+Also, the possibility of establishing Occupational Exposure Limits for chemicals in the form of nanoparticles should be considered.
+More...

 7.3 In what ways are humans exposed to nanoparticles?

 Inhalation is the primary route of human exposure to nanoparticles.
 The different compartments of the human respiratory tract (nose, larynx, airways, lungs) all act as a filter for nanoparticles.
 The smaller the particle, the more likely its chance to reach the lung.

 Motor vehicle emissions are the most significant source of nanoparticles in urban areas.
 Today, nanoparticles generated by the combustion of fossil fuels constitute the most important source of human-induced nanoparticles.